-- Work directly with children and their families in Schools and community settings, offering the right support at the right time.
+- Work directly with families in Schools and community settings, offering the right support at the right time.

 - Implementing, monitoring and reviewing family support intervention plans to help strengthen family resilience.

-- Proactively engage and support children and families to strengthen and improve their outcomes, develop their resilience and reduce dependency on external specialist services.
+- Proactively engage and support families to strengthen and improve their outcomes, develop their resilience and reduce dependency on external specialist services.

 - Deliver a ‘solution-focussed’ approach, whilst maintaining focus on the safety and wellbeing of the family.

 - Work with parents directly, to uncover underlying issues and enable them to gain and maintain independence and control over all aspects of their lives.